stephan13360/cloudflare-worker/README.md

 # Cloudflare Worker

-This is a collection of cloudflare worker I created.
+This is a collection of cloudflare workers I created.

 ## cache